University of Kassel

-Events organised by the Research Service
+Events organised by the Research Support

 In this event we will give an overview of the state program LOEWE, from the guidelines to the different funding lines.
 We will also inform you about the application modalities, processes and deadlines.

 We ask you to register for the events, you will receive the link after registration afterwards by mail.

 The dates an registration form can be found here.

 If you are not available on any of the indicated dates but are still interested in the LOEWE program, please feel free to contact the responsible person in the Research Support, Dr. Nina Felgen (nina.felgen[at]uni-kassel[dot]de), directly.